Control plane scaling

 Vertical scaling

-When it comes to increasing the capacity of your Nomad server nodes, vertical scaling involves adding CPU, memory, or disk IO to the underlying host.
+When it comes to increasing the capacity of your Nomad Enterprise server nodes, vertical scaling involves adding CPU, memory, or disk IO to the underlying host.

 For traditional datacenters, typically you would add resources to the VM.
 However, we recommend deploying new servers with the enhanced specifications.
 This method utilizes Autopilot and version tags.